Goubermouche/utility/README.md

     }
     ```
   - Generic containers should use the public variant of every generic type, as opposed to the name specified in the template parameter list.
   - Every container should expose the type of the available iterators, if applicable:
-    ```
+    ```cpp
     template<typename value, template size>
     class example {
     public: